jag-eagle-technology/GaLOPDevTutorial/step3.md

-0. Enable default popups by adding the following code after you define your view:
+1. Enable default popups by adding the following code after you define your view:
 ```
 view.popup.defaultPopupTemplateEnabled = true;
 ```
-1. Follow the instructions at https://developers.arcgis.com/javascript/latest/display-a-pop-up/ to display popups for the huts and trails.
+2. Adapt the instructions at https://developers.arcgis.com/javascript/latest/display-a-pop-up/#display-attributes to customise the popup for huts.
+You'll need to start at the "Display Attributes" section.
 You could use something like the following to include images of the huts:

 ```
 const popupHuts = {